 Education is one of our core values at First Healthcare Compliance and we firmly believe that “knowledge is power.”
 By providing education to your staff you are giving them the tools they need to perform their jobs properly.
 From a compliance perspective, training and educating staff is your first line of defense.

 Compliance isn’t considered a fun topic for most individuals, but training can be enjoyable and bring the team together.
 Comprehensive training should be conducted at the time of hiring and again annually.
 The topics HIPAA, OSHA, and Fraud, Waste and Abuse (FWA) should be covered on a regular basis.
 It’s important for staff to understand these topics and how they impact patient care.
 Fortunately, opportunities are widely available through webinars and live trainings.
 Many complimentary services exist and you can creatively meet some of your goals through newsletters, staff e-mails, and bulletin boards.
-At our office, we form teams and play a very competitive game of Compliance Jeopardy courtesy of our Director of Training and Education, Dr. Jill Brooks.
+At our office, we form teams and play a very competitive game of Compliance Jeopardy.

 Identify your Risk